ciroque/CentralConfigurationRepository/README.md

 #### Resource Identification URIs
 The CMS API is rooted at /setting and has the following hierarchy:

-    /:environment - indicates the environment in which the desired settings have been deployed.
+    /:environment - indicates the environment for which the desired settings are being requested.
     /:application - indicates the application for which the desired settings are being requested.
     /:scope - indicates the scope for which the desired settings are being requested.
     /:setting - indicates the name of the configuration setting being requested.